andr-savel/NvimIDE/README.md

 ## Installation
 The following steps should be done to install NvimIde:
+1) pip install neovim
+   pip3 install neovim
-1) Install nvim or nvim-qt
+2) Install nvim or nvim-qt
-2) start nvim
+3) start nvim
-3) Execute the following command:
+4) Execute the following command:
     PlugInstall
-4) Make sure that all plugins has been installed
+5) Make sure that all plugins has been installed
+6) Close nvim
+7) Start nvim again

 ## Usage
 To use NvimIde project config file should be created.
 See 'doc/project.conf' example for details.